Multiple Sclerosis Outcomes and Prognostics Team

 - phenotypic characterisation of multiple sclerosis

-- Dr Vilija Jokubaitis, joint team head
+- Dr Vilija Jokubaitis, group leader

 - Prof Helmut Butzkueven, program leader, MS & Neuroimmunology Clinical Research Group